Docs Simulator Blog About Github ↗

 Grid topologyWarehouse Medium, Warehouse Large, Compact Grid, Kiva Warehouse, Sorting Center, Fulfillment Center

-Agent densityConfigurable (up to 500 agents)
+Agent densityConfigurable (up to 1,000 agents in WASM, 5,000 native)

-Scheduler strategyRandom, Closest, Balanced, Roundtrip
+Scheduler strategyRandom, Closest

 MAFIS is built to study how solver architecture, fault type, and topology interact under sustained fault conditions.

-Resilience Scorecard
+Resilience Scorecard (Live Observatory)

-• NRR — operational uptime ratio, recovery speed vs fault frequency
+• NRR — operational uptime ratio, recovery speed vs fault frequency (requires recurring faults)

 See Resilience Scorecard for formulas and examples.